 Meeting Attendance.
-During the fiscal year ended December 31, 2014 there was one meeting of our Board of Directors.
-All directors attended the meeting of the Board and of committees of the Board on which he or she served during fiscal 2014.
+During the fiscal year ended December 31, 2016 there were three meetings of our Board of Directors.
+All directors attended the meetings of the Board and of committees of the Board on which he or she served during 2016 except for Mr. Wester, who was present for one meeting of the Board.
 The Board undertook additional actions via unanimous consent.
 The Board has adopted a policy under which each member of the Board is strongly encouraged to attend each annual meeting of our shareholders.
-Sandor Rosenberg, Chairman of the Board, attended the 2014 annual meeting of our shareholders.
+Sandor Rosenberg, Chairman of the Board, attended the 2016 annual meeting of our shareholders.

 Audit Committee.
-Our Audit Committee met one time during 2014.
+Our Audit Committee met two times during 2016.
 This committee currently has two members, Bonnie K. Wachtel (Chairman) and Charles A. May, Jr. Our Audit Committee has the authority to retain and terminate the services of our independent registered public accountants, reviews annual financial statements, considers matters relating to accounting policy and internal controls and reviews the scope of annual audits.
 All members of the Audit Committee satisfy the current independence standards promulgated by the SEC and by the NASDAQ Stock Market; as such standards apply specifically to members of audit committees.
 The Board has determined that Ms. Wachtel is our "audit committee financial expert," as the SEC has defined that term in Item 407 of Regulation S-K. Please also see the report of the Audit Committee set forth elsewhere in this proxy statement.
 The current audit committee charter is available for viewing on our Web site at www.infoa.com on the Investors page under the Investor Relations heading.

 Compensation Committee.
-Our Compensation Committee met one time during 2014.
+Our Compensation Committee met two times during 2016.
 This committee currently has two members, Ms. Wachtel (Chairman) and Mr. May.
 This committee does not operate under a charter.
 Our Compensation Committee reviews, approves and makes recommendations regarding our compensation policies, practices and procedures to ensure that legal and fiduciary responsibilities of the Board of Directors are carried out and that such policies, practices and procedures contribute to our success.
 The Compensation Committee has the authority and responsibility for determining and recommending the compensation of our Executive Officers and Directors to the Board of Directors, and shall conduct its decision-making process with respect to that issue without the executive officers present.
 The Compensation Committee may consider the recommendations of executive officers when determining executive compensation.
 Our committee has not engaged paid compensation consultants to provide advice or recommendations in the last fiscal year.
 All members of the Compensation Committee qualify as independent under the definition promulgated by the NASDAQ Stock Market.